abacus-gene/paml-tutorial/positive-selection/00_data/README.md

 The phylogenetic tree was constructed by the neighbor-joining (NJ) method [Saitou and Nei, 1987](https://pubmed.ncbi.nlm.nih.gov/3447015/) based on predicted protein sequences.
 The p-distances (proportion of differences) with a high resolution of branching pattern were calculated [Nei and Kumar, 2000](https://www.scirp.org/(S(lz5mqp453ed%20snp55rrgjct55))/reference/referencespapers.aspx?referenceid=1774532).
 One thousand bootstrap replicates were carried out to test the support for each node in the tree.

-### Procedure followed here
+### Procedure we followed

-Here, we followed a maximum-likelihood approach to estimate the best-scoring maximum likelihood tree with `RAxML v8.2.10` ([Stamatakis 2014](https://academic.oup.com/bioinformatics/article/30/9/1312/238053?login=true)).
+During this study, we followed a maximum-likelihood approach to estimate the best-scoring maximum likelihood tree with `RAxML v8.2.10` ([Stamatakis 2014](https://academic.oup.com/bioinformatics/article/30/9/1312/238053?login=true)).
 We used the following code:

 ```sh
 # NOTE: This command was included in a script